Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 Arcturus gave Harry an odd look.
 "Do we indeed?"

-"It looks like it's coming from an island," Sirius put in hurriedly.
+"It looks as if it's coming from an island," Sirius put in hurriedly.
 "We'll have to cross the lake – which according to my spells is infested with inferi."

 "How original," Arcturus said dryly, not looking at all impressed by Voldemort's defences.
 "There must be a hidden way across, similar to earlier with the door.
 We just need to find it."

 Both Arcturus and Sirius kept Harry close to them as they inched along the rocky shore, their every step echoing through the inky blackness.
 As the other two waved their wands and muttered spells, Harry lit their way and concentrated on not blurting out anything incriminating.
-The dank and dangerous atmosphere of the cave made him want to leave it as soon as possible, but he forced himself to wait in silence.
+The dank and dangerous atmosphere of the cave made him want to rush through as quickly as possible, but he forced himself to wait in silence.

 "There's something here," Arcturus said at last.
 He reached out and a green copper chain appeared as if conjured from thin air.
 With a clanking sound that echoed loudly off the surrounding rocks, the chain began to fall to the ground in coils, dragging a boat from the depths of the water.